mikeebowen/faker-json/README.md

 # faker-json

-Create JSON files or JavaScript Objects with vast amounts of random test data with unique IDs based on your schema.
+Create JSON files or or store data in memory with vast amounts of random, realistic test data with unique IDs based on your schema.
+Perfect for development when you want to test with a large amount of data with a realistic variation in values.

-faker-json creates a JSON file when used from the CLI or a JavaScript Object when used programmatically. the file or Object is based on a user provided schema and populated with data from [faker.js](https://www.npmjs.com/package/faker). faker-json also provides the option of adding a unique IDs so that a JSON file created with the faker-json CLI can be used as a database for [JSON Server](https://www.npmjs.com/package/json-server)
+faker-json creates a JSON file when used from the CLI or an in memory JavaScript Object when used programmatically. the file or Object is based on a user provided schema and populated with data from [faker.js](https://www.npmjs.com/package/faker).

 ---------